Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 D) Battle Master= Build the optimal army to defeat the dreaded orcs.
 Demonstrate how to use GLOBAL Function to interact with global variable within a function.

 E) Blood Pit= Fight a selection of monsters in the blood pit to gain reputation and glory.
-Demonstrate how to use data structure (LIST) to interest with global variable within a function.
+Demonstrate how to use data structure (LIST) to interact with global variable within a function.
+Also demonstrate a function with multiple arguments.

 F) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
 Using WHILE LOOP and BREAK STATEMENT.